What is APS in real estate?

 The Parties on Title/Deed

 Let’s imagine Anna wants to buy a house with her mother, Tracy.
 Both Anna & Tracy’s names must be listed as buyers when signing the agreement for the purchase and sale of real estate (APS) and when getting a mortgage.
-Although the seller usually doesn’t mind who’s on title and will agree to future changes (but may charge you additional fees for changes), the mortgage lender is typicallypicky.
-This usually has to do with the personal credits and other mortgage qualifications of the house owners.
-Mortgage lenders will often make an entire new mortgage (with a new set of fees) if the people on title were to change afterwards.
+Although the seller usually doesn’t mind who’s on title and will agree to future changes (but may charge you additional fees for changes), the mortgage lender is typically picky.
+This usually has to do with the house owners’ personal credit and other mortgage qualifications.
+Mortgage lenders will often make an entirely new mortgage (with a new set of fees) if the people on the title were to change afterwards.

 For those who find themselves puzzled by the legal terminology in the APS, seeking professional guidance is a wise step.
-An associate lawyer specializing in real estate transactions can offer invaluable assistance, ensuring you fully understand the document you’re signing.
+Varity Law’s real estate lawyers can offer invaluable assistance, ensuring you fully understand the document you’re signing.

 There are also other personal, tax, and inheritance considerations for choosing who to put on title.
 Those will be addressed in a future blog.